What you need to know to plan a great trip to the UNESCO World Heritage Puerto-Princesa Subterranean River National Park.

 You all know my thoughts on caves...I am not a big fan of them at all.
 I get super claustrophobic and know this about myself so the idea of going in a cave is not my idea of a good time.
 The cave tubing trip in Belize for my 40 before 40 project was a pretty big step for me.
 Well in the Philippines I survived the underground river and cave tour in Palawan.

-The morning of the cave tour I was up by 5am after a rough night of sleep.
-Or really lack of sleep if I am being completely honest.
+On the morning of the cave tour, I was up by 5 am after a rough night of sleep.
+Or really lack sleep if I am being completely honest.
 I was that nervous.
 I spent the morning on the beach taking pictures at sunrise and just trying to find some zen.

 Our group headed towards the cave tour pretty early in the morning which I highly suggest.
-You have to take a water taxi to the cave tour which is first come, first serve.
-We didn’t have to wait very long at all.
-When we got back from the cave there was probably a 100 to 200 people waiting for water taxi’s.
+You have to take a water taxi to the cave tour which is first-come, first-serve.
+We didn't have to wait very long at all.
+When we got back from the cave there were probably 100 to 200 people waiting for water taxis.

 Once we reached the beach area for the underground tour we paid our admission and walked along a boardwalk to reach our cave tour boat.
 We brought our lifejackets from the water taxi with us to the cave tour.
 The cave tour outfitted us with an audio guide and helmet for the tour.

 Before I could even really take a deep breath we were heading into the cave.
 The tour that we took goes 1.5km into the cave which is about .9 miles.
 More than long enough if you ask me but I may not be the most enthusiastic source for cave going.
 You can go farther into the cave but it takes a different permit and trip.